 - 1. All persons involved in CDRT matters shall be required to treat all proceedings, deliberations, and documents as confidential information.
 Confidential medical information should be shared with designated company and/or medical personnel in accordance with applicable health privacy law. - 2.
-The CDRT may include the following members of pertinent campus and/or District departments:
+The CDRT may include the following members of pertinent campus and/or District departments.
+This list may be modified to conditions that may apply: